 Singapore’s top e-commerce websites compared by estimated traffic

-The estimated monthly traffic from the top 10 e-commerce websites shows the lead of Qoo10 over the Singaporean market with more than 11 million visitors per month, followed by Lazada above 9 million, and Carousell at 4 million.
-Other players come far after, showing that the three leaders seem to be distancing themselves from the pack.
+The estimated monthly traffic from the top 10 e-commerce websites shows the lead of Lazada and Qoo10 over the Singaporean market with about 8 million visitors per month, followed by Carousell at 5 million.
+Other players come after, with Shopee leading the pack above 2 million visits per month.